AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 ## Communication Protocols

-Achieving interoperability—aka getting three entirely different systems to work together and function as one cohesive unit—wasn’t exactly a walk in the park.
+Achieving *interoperability*—aka getting three entirely different systems to work together and function as one cohesive unit—wasn’t exactly a walk in the park.
 But it was genuinely rewarding.
 At the heart of it all was communication: making sure each component could reliably exchange data, stay in sync, and respond in real time.
 That’s what turned a scattered set of devices into a unified system.

 Generally speaking, I had to build two bridges to connect the three devices: one between the Arduino Mega and the ESP32, and another between the ESP32 and the Raspberry Pi.
 Each bridge supports bidirectional data flow, allowing commands, feedback, and sensor readings to move freely between layers of the system.